Loewner evolution driven by complex Brownian motion (with simulations by Minjae Park): Introduction

 The result of Theorem~\ref{thm-disconnects} is in stark contrast to the case of forward or reverse Loewner evolution with real driving function, for which the complements of the hulls are always connected.
 Theorem~\ref{thm-disconnects} implies that even in the thin phase, $\SLEG$ hulls do not look at all like simple curves.
 The theorem also has non-trivial content in the hitting and swallowing phases: a.s.\ the left hulls disconnect $z$ from $\infty$ strictly \emph{before} the time $T_z = \inf\{t : z\in L_t\}$.
 The paper~\cite{lu-complex-loewner} gives some examples of deterministic complex-valued driving functions with the property that the complements of the hulls they generate are not connected.

 \begin{remark}[Generated by a curve?]
 It was shown by Rohde and Schramm~\cite{schramm-sle} that SLE$_\kappa$ for $\kappa > 0$ is generated by a curve, i.e., a.s.\ there is a continuous curve $\eta$ in the closed upper half-plane $\ol{\BB H}$ such that the SLE hull at each time $t$ is equal to the union of $\eta([0,t])$ and the set of points which it disconnects from $\infty$ in $\ol{\BB H}$.
 We expect that there is no ``reasonable" way of associating a curve with $\SLEG$ when $a,b\not=0$.
 The reason for this is that the proof of Theorem~\ref{thm-disconnects} shows that the left hull has to grow in two far-away places during a short interval of time.
 However, we do not give a precise statement to this effect, since unlike in the case of a real-valued driving function, it is not obvious how to define the concept of ``generated by a curve" for Loewner evolutions with a complex driving function.
 One reason for this is that the set $\BB C\setminus L_t$ is not necessarily connected, so one cannot simply extend the definition in the case of Loewner evolution with a real driving function by requiring that there is a curve such that $L_t$ is equal to the union of the curve and the set of points which it disconnects from $\infty$.
 Furthermore, $L_t$ is not necessarily strictly increasing in $t$ (i.e., one can have $L_s = L_t$ for $s<t$), so a potential ``generating curve" could spend a non-trivial interval of time tracing its past.
-An example of a driving function whose left hulls are not monotone increasing is $U_t = i\sqrt\kappa B_t$ for $\kappa > 4$, which corresponds to reverse SLE$_\kappa$ in the phase where the right hulls are non-simple. \end{remark}
+An example of a driving function whose left hulls are not monotone increasing is $U_t = i\sqrt\kappa B_t$ for $\kappa > 4$, which corresponds to reverse SLE$_\kappa$ in the phase where the right hulls are non-simple.\footnote{ To see this lack of strict monotonicity, let $U_t = i\sqrt\kappa B_t$ be the driving function and fix $t > 0$.
+By the duality of forward and reverse SLE~\cite{schramm-sle}, the right hull $R_t$ has the same law as the union of a (forward) SLE$_\kappa$ curve and its reflection across the real axis, rotated by ninety degrees.
+Hence, a.s.\ $R_t $ contains a neighborhood of the origin.
+For $s \geq 0$ let $f_{t,s+t}$ be the cented Loewner maps driven by $s\mapsto U_{s+t} - U_t$.
+By the concatenation property~\eqref{eqn-conc}, a.s.\ $L_{s+t} = L_t \cup f_t^{-1}(L_{t,s+t} \setminus R_t)$.
+If $s > 0$ is small, then $L_{t,s+t}$ is contained in a small neighborhood of the origin, so since $R_t$ contains a small neighborhood of the origin we have $L_{s,s+t} \setminus R_t= \emptyset$ and hence $L_{s+t} = L_t$.
+This shows that the left hulls only grow at the atypical times $t$ when $R_t$ does not contain a neighborhood of the origin. } \end{remark}